 Bee the Change

 With our fragile ecosystem here on Kauai it is vital that we take to the gardens.
-Planting your own pollinator garden weather in your backyard, or on your back porch will make a difference!
+Planting your own pollinator garden whether in your backyard, or on your back porch will make a difference!
 Planting with native Hawaiian plants takes the conscious effort you make to the next level.
 Native plants adapt better to our climate and will attract native pollinators back into the landscape.
 Now’s the time to help to bring back the balance and Bee the change!